Steam, soap, towels, and a good scrub are the keys to cleaning your microwave to remove cooked-on food and odors. Yep, even that burned popcorn smell.

 - Soapy water or all-purpose cleaner

 Fill your microwave-safe bowl halfway with equal parts of water and white vinegar.
 Or, if you’d rather, use only water but add half a lemon.
-Put the bowl in the center of your microwave and heat it on high for 2-3 minutes until the water begins to boil.
+Put the bowl in the center of your microwave and heat it on high for 2-3 minutes.
 Leave the door closed and wait 5 minutes for the steam to loosen grime.

 Carefully remove the bowl from the microwave.
 Dip the microfiber cloth into the water and wring it out.
 Use this damp cloth to wipe the mess on your microwave’s ceiling, walls, door, and floor.
 Use the toothbrush on any stubborn bits, especially the holes in the grate covering the microwave light and vent.
-Remove the microwave turntable and clean underneath it.
+Remove the microwave turntable and wash it in the sink.

 If it’s been a while since you cleaned your microwave, you may still have a few tough areas to clean.
 Make a paste out of some water and a little baking soda and use it on the corner of a microfiber cloth to scour the mess.
-A dab of olive or another kind of oil can also help loosen food cooked onto your microwave.
-Once you’ve loosened all the grime, wipe it away with a clean, damp cloth.
+A dab of olive or another kind of oil can also help loosen stubborn spills.

-Another quick and easy way to deal with stubborn splatters in your microwave is to stuff it with a hot, damp bath towel and close the door.
-Choose a towel that’s big enough it’ll press against the ceiling, walls, and floor of your microwave.
-Get it damp but not so wet that water will drip out of your microwave.
-Push it inside your microwave and close the door.
+Another quick and easy way to deal with stubborn splatters in your microwave is to soak a hot bath towel in very hot water and stuff it inside your microwave so it touches the ceiling and walls, then close the door.
 Do not run your microwave with the towel in there.
-After 5 minutes or so, any remaining mess inside your microwave will easily wipe away.
+Wait 5 minutes while the towel’s moist heat loosens grime, then remove it, and the messes in your microwave will be easy to wipe away.

 No one likes the smell of burnt microwave popcorn or other nasty cooking smells.
 To eliminate these odors in your microwave, you need to clean the filters.
 The sooner you do it after overcooking popcorn or other food, the easier it is to get the smell out.